yeohhq/tp/docs/UserGuide.md

 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Giving a patient a Remark : `remark`

+Stores a remark under the patient's information.

+Format: `remark INDEX r/REMARK`

+* Store a remark for the patient at the specified `INDEX`.
+* The index refers to the index number shown in the displayed patient list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `remark 1 r/ Likes to swim.` gives the 1st patient in the list a remark of `Likes to swim.`

+### Removing a patient's Remark : `remark`

+Stores a remark under the patient's information.

+Format: `remark INDEX`

+* Removes the remark for the patient at the specified `INDEX`.
+* The index refers to the index number shown in the displayed patient list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `remark 1` removes the Remark of the 1st patient on the list.

 ### Schedule a patient appointment : `schedule`